JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     county codes into one value

     7. Join the table with the shapefile

+    8. Calculate a new column in the shapefile's attribute table by dividing fire_observations by plots

-    8. Color counties by the attribute burnedplots
+    9. Color counties by the calculated column

 ## Temperature and Precipitation Maps: